|

 the boy begins making sexual advances toward his sister, the atmosphere

+of tension and mystery increases.
 Based on a true account in a French newspaper.

 |